rajveer100704/Ilaaj/README.md

-# illaaJ - The AI Doctor Assistant
+# IlaaJ - The AI Doctor Assistant

 <!--![Project Logo](link-to-your-logo.png)-->

-illaaJ is an AI-powered doctor assistant that helps you detect diseases based on your symptoms and provides home remedies.
+IlaaJ is an AI-powered doctor assistant that helps you detect diseases based on your symptoms and provides home remedies.
 With a simple and intuitive interface, illaaJ aims to offer quick and accessible healthcare solutions to everyone.

 ## Features